Understanding Angry Outbursts in Elderly Adults

 How to deal with your senior’s angry outbursts.

-If your loved one experiences an angry outburst, try to stay calm and avoid arguing with them.
+If your senior experiences an angry outburst, try to stay calm and avoid arguing with them.
 It’s important not to take their anger personally.
 Instead, try to understand what might be causing the outburst and see if there’s anything you can do to help.
 If the outburst is caused by a medication side effect, for example, you can speak to their medical team about different dosages or alternatives.

 Oftentimes, simply being there for your loved one and listening to their concerns can remind them that you love and care for them.
 If the root cause is not immediately apparent, however, it may help to simply distract your loved one or redirect their attention to something else.
 Sometimes, all it takes is a change of scenery to help diffuse the situation.
 In other cases, Remember to focus on the positive and avoid bringing up any negative feelings or experiences.